R-breyer/Use-Case-Cyberbullying-Detection-App/README.md

 * **Privacy:** Be mindful of privacy concerns when analyzing text, especially if it contains personal information.
 Ensure compliance with relevant data protection regulations.
 * **Development Status:** This is a basic implementation.
 For production use, consider enhancements like more robust error handling, improved UI/UX, potential rate limiting on the backend, and deployment strategies.

-## License

-[Optional: Add your chosen license here.
-MIT is common for open-source projects.]

-Example:
-This project is licensed under the MIT License - see the LICENSE.md file for details.